1. Sustainability and Growth 1.1 End-State 1.2.1 Infrastructure - Staff 1.2.2 Infrastructure - Systems 1.3 Parish Community

 In order to achieve our desired end-state for sustainability and growth, our plan calls for the following objectives for the following areas:

+[NOTE: The following was compiled in 2015 and analytics may have changed.]
 1.2.1 Infrastructure - Staff - Our current paid staff consists of a 0.5 FTE Priest, 0.4 FTE Food Pantry Administrator, 0.5 FTE Consultant Bookkeeper, 0.5 FTE Sexton, and a Seminarian and a Music Director and Organist at 0.25 FTE each, for a total of 2.40 FTE paid staff.
 We have two 0.5 FTE and one 0.25 FTE Volunteers who serve as Office Manager, Receptionist, and administrative support for a total of 1.25 FTEs.
 Our public relations, marketing, website, and social media is done by a parishioner on a pro bono basis for another 0.5 FTE, which all add up to of 3.15 FTE staff.

 We have an ambitious program of events, programs, and outreach scheduled over the next five years, in addition to our restoration and fundraising goals.
 We are committed to staying lean and to involving our parishioners and neighborhood volunteers as much as possible.
 We will need to transition from a Volunteer Office Manager to a paid Parish Administrator and either to extend the clergy position to a full time position or to hire an administrative assistant or full time seminarian to assist the priest on a short-term basis.
 We may also need to consider making the transition from a volunteer to paid marketing and social media professional.